eafit-apolo/apolo-users/docs/source/software/provisioning/ansible/preliminaries.rst

    .. caution::

-      - DO NOT understimate string trimming.
+      - DO NOT underestimate string trimming.
 That is, Vault does not trim any \\n.
 Hence, pasting the hash, pressing [Return] and then [Ctrl]-[d] would include an EOL.
 TODO: REFERENCE TO TROUBLESHOOTING.